ceddl/ceddl-polyfill/readme.md

 <h2 align="center">Community</h2>

-With the number of downloads increasing would like to get a better understanding of our user group.
+With the number of downloads increasing we would like to get a better understanding of our user group.
 Here are a few questions that will tee us up for a good conversation:

 - Can you tell me about your project in a few sentences?
 - How did you hear about this polyfill?
 What specifically interests you about it?